Greece's lenders fail again to clinch debt deal

 There are also proposals to reduce the interest rate on loans already extended by euro zone countries to Greece, to allow a long moratorium on interest payments and lengthen the maturities on loans, all of which would cut the debt burden.

-(Additional reporting by Noah Barkin, Alexandra Hudson, Michelle Martin and Madeline Chambers in Berlin and Deepa Babington in Athens.
+(Additional reporting by Alexandra Hudson, Michelle Martin and Madeline Chambers in Berlin and Deepa Babington in Athens.
 Writing by Anna Willard and Paul Taylor.
 Editing by Mike Peacock)